MewsSystems/gitbook-connector-api/guidelines.md

 ## Language and Culture

 All operations of the API accept language code and culture code.
 These values are optional and can be used for enforcing of the language and culture.
-Both of these values must be defined together otherwise default values of the Hotel are used.
+Both of these values must be defined together otherwise default values of the Enterprise are used.

 ```javascript
 {